Kittyfisto/SharpRemote/README.md

 SharpRemote is supported on Windows 7, 8 and 10 and requires .NET 4.5 or higher.

-Instead of requring remote-able interface definitions to be written in an [IDL](https://en.wikipedia.org/wiki/Interface_description_language), SharpRemote works directly with any .NET inferface definition and generates proxy / servant implementations at runtime on-demand.
+Contrary to other solutions, this project does NOT require an [IDL](https://en.wikipedia.org/wiki/Interface_description_language).
+Instead, all remoting behaviour is defined directly via .NET types and attributes where needed.

 ** This library is not intended for production code yet **